 It’s a mission that is resonating with people.
-That’s why we were able to open our doors to more than one hundred students before we did any marketing, simply through word of mouth.
+That’s why many parents sent their students to our school before we did any marketing, simply through word of mouth.

 Though Northern Academy of the Arts was relatively humble when we launched, we’ve grown quickly thanks to the heartfelt support from parents, the community, and our staff.
 For this we are truly grateful.

 In this exciting endeavor, we invite you to join us.

 “Nothing is more important for the public wealth than to form and train youth in wisdom and virtue.
 Only a virtuous people are capable of freedom.” — Benjamin Franklin